-b) The procedures utilized may be formal and structured, such as those provided in collective agreements or contracts of employment, or less structured informal performance evaluation procedures common to employer/employee relationships may be employed.
+- a) Evaluations are to be carried out during probationary periods, every two years during service as a "regular" employee, on re-assignment to a new position, or when directed by the Superintendent, Deputy Superintendent, Secretary-Treasurer of their designees. - b) The procedures utilized may be formal and structured, such as those provided in collective agreements or contracts of employment, or less structured informal performance evaluation procedures common to employer/employee relationships may be employed.
 In the latter case, though the supervisor responsible for conducting the evaluation shall endeavor to obtain the agreement of the employee who is to be evaluated, as to the procedure and criteria to be utilized, and the results are to be written.

-3. DISCIPLINE
+3. DISCIPLINE-AND DISMISSAL

 The Board expects personnel in administrative and supervisory positions to be aware of and to employ current and progressive employee relations practices.
+While it is desirable that employees in supervisory positions must consult with their own supervisors and/or the Human Resources Department prior to acting when disciplinary action is indicated, it is recognized that there will be occasions when such prior consultation will not be practicable.
 Prior to any disciplinary action the Human Resources Department should be consulted.
-Disciplinary action is subject to the provisions of collective agreements or contracts of employment and relevant appeal processes, and must be for just and reasonable cause.
+Disciplinary action is sSubject to the provisions of collective agreements or contracts of employment and relevant appeal processes, and must be for should just and reasonable cause, for disciplinary or dismissal action arise, administrative and supervisory personnel are authorized to act as follows: